ryanwilsond/belte/docs/Repl.md

 The Repl is maintained alongside the compiler, so all language features are supported in the Repl, as well as many tools for debugging.

+- [Invoking the Repl]
+- [Interacting with the Repl]
+- [Repl Meta-Commands]

 ## Invoking the Repl

 To invoke the Repl, simply pass the `--repl` (or the shorthand `-r`) option to the compiler (`buckle --repl`), and the Repl will start up in the terminal that it was invoked from.

 ## Interacting with the Repl

+The Repl provides an immediate evaluation result whenever a submission is completed, and this includes error feedback.

 The Repl takes in submissions that are submitted by the enter key if the submission parses correctly, there are two consecutive empty lines, or Ctrl + Enter is used.
 If the submission ends with an expression or expression statement, the